cisc-5300/graphics/README.md

 ## CISC 5300: Graphics
-Based on Github user jeromecc's [improvements to the Stroustrup FLTK graphics library](https://github.com/jeromecc/barjne_fltk_graphics)
+Based on Github user cortical-iv's [stable version of the Stroustrup FLTK middleware library](https://github.com/cortical-iv/hello_fltk)

 ### Overview
-This repository contains some example graphics code in `main.cpp`.
+This repository contains example graphics code in `main.cpp`.
 In addition, it contains Bjarne Stroustrup's FLTK graphics library as part of the "Programming Principles and Practice using C++" book.
-This library should, at minimum, work in an OS X or Linux environment.
-It will likely work in a MinGW/Cygwin environment as well.

-To use this, you must compile and install FLTK.
+To run this code, you must compile and install FLTK.
 Download the latest version of the FLTK source from [here](https://www.fltk.org/software.php).
 Once you extract the source code, open the README corresponding to your platform (for example, README.OSX.txt or README.MSWindows.txt).
 If installing under Windows, it is highly recommended that you have MinGW/Cygwin installed.
 If so, follow the MinGW/Cygwin directions in the Windows README.

 All custom code is in `main.cpp`.
 The remainder of the files in this directory are part of the author's FLTK interface library.
 It provides conveniences to you in the same way that `std_lib_facilities.h` does.